gempesaw/writing/drafts/ios-appium-proxy.md

     ios_webkit_debug_proxy -c <UDID>:27753

-#### Appium

-As per the [Appium hybrid app testing docs][], one way to start Appium is to either have cloned the Github repo, or to go into your node_modules folder and work from in there.
-During Appium startup, you should also pass the UDID of the device, which looks like:

-    node /lib/server/main.js -U <UDID>

 ## Running a Test

-At this point, this ridiculously fragile set up should be ready for you to run some code.
-You have a proxy server running for capturing HARs, IWDP running to comms to/from the webviews, and Appium running so you can use the handy JSONWireProtocol to drive the website.
+At this point, this fragile set up should be ready for you to run some code.
+You have a proxy server running for capturing HARs, IWDP running comms to/from the webviews, and Appium running so you can use the handy JSONWireProtocol to drive Safari around your website.
 Meanwhile, your iOS device is connected via USB, it trusts your MITM proxy, its network connection is configured to use the manual proxy of your choosing, and you bribed Apple to let you install your own apps on your own hardware.
 Excellent!

 Your code only has to do a few things to get you going:

 - For BMP, start a proxy on the proper port.
 If you're not using BMP, this may be look different[^5]
-- (optional) Check your appium server and kill any existing Appium sessions[^6]
+- (optional): Check your appium server and kill any existing Appium sessions[^6]
 - Pass the proper desiredCaps to tell Appium you want to run Safari
 - After the test is done, take down the proxy you created (so we can